anushajoseph/Django-WebApp/README.md

-# WebApp
-Basic Django App for online shopping
+### Django is a framework written in python.
+This is a basic web app for online shopping.